samathaluca/gitpod-meetmeinthemiddle/README.md

 and https://www.meetways.com/meet-business.
 I studied their code in detail but opted for a different calculation method for midpoint.
 The google developer documents suggest a method accounting for the curvature of the earth.
 I wanted to develop a method that would work if I did not want to use google maps api key any longer and could easily translate to other map APIs available in the future.
 Student projects recommended by tutor support included https://benhasselgren.github.io/ifd-milestone-project-pages/.
 I used this project for CSS ideas.
+Notably map dimensions that worked responsively.

 ## Credits and Attribution: https://developers.google.com/maps/documentation/javascript/tutorials were the backbone of the project.